gregor-smith/torrentrss/README.md

 ## torrentrss
-An RSS torrent downloader intended to be ran on a schedule with the likes of cron on Linux or Task Scheduler on Windows.
+An RSS torrent fetcher intended to be ran on a schedule with the likes of `cron` on Linux or Task Scheduler on Windows.

 ### Why?
 I've always found the builtin RSS support to be lackluster in every torrent client I've tried.
 Other programs seemed complicated or annoying to set up.
 I needed something that was simple, could track episode numbers, and supported magnet links.